-Robert Rhodes James describes the unexpected fall of Gladstone's government in June 1885, a cause of acute embarrassment to the parliamentary Opposition, whose victory caught them unprepared.
+The unexpected fall of Gladstone's government in June 1885 was a cause of acute embarrassment to the parliamentary Opposition, whose victory caught them unprepared.

 Though they are often seen as polar opposites,the architect of modern Germany and the great British Liberal statesman shared more in common than one might think.
 Roland Quinault draws comparisons.